utrains/utrains_shell_script/README.md

     #----------------------- Description ------------------------------
     # this script asks for the user's name and then asks if their name is correct.
-    # If it responds with No, the program uses the While Loop to ask for its name again.
+    # If the user responds with No, the program uses the While Loop to ask for the name again.
-    # if it answers yes, the program exits the while loop
+    # if the user answers yes, the program exits the while loop

-while [ "$CORRECT" != y || "$CORRECT" != Y]
+while [ "$CORRECT" != y ] && [ "$CORRECT" != Y ]
 do
   read -p "Enter your username: " USERNAME read -p "Is $USERNAME correct Y/N? " CORRECT